Peter, Constable of Portugal: King of Aragon

 In 1463, the Catalan institutions, which were in civil war with John II of Aragon, offered their crown to Peter.
-He was chosen King of Aragon, Count of Barcelona, and King of Valencia by the Consell de Cent.
+He was crowned King of Aragon, Count of Barcelona, and King of Valencia by the Consell de Cent.
 He reigned de facto in the Principality of Catalonia and parts of the Kingdom of Aragon, but only de jure in Valencia, which was occupied by John II of Aragon.
 The territory under his control only included Barcelona, most of Catalonia and parts of Aragon.

-With the support of his aunt Isabella, the Duchess of Burgundy, he became engaged to Margaret of York, sending her an engagement ring and a marriage contract.
-Margaret would later marry Isabella's own son Charles the Bold.
+With the support of his aunt Isabella, Duchess of Burgundy he became engaged to Margaret of York, sending her an engagement ring and a marriage contract.
+Margaret would later marry Isabella's son Charles the Bold.

 Death

-After a long series of military problems, Peter died from illness (or poison, as said by some historians) in 1465, in Granollers.
+After a period of ineffectual rulership, Peter died in 1466 of natural causes.
 He is buried in Church of Santa Maria del Mar in Barcelona, Catalonia.
 After his death, the Catalans offered the crown to René of Anjou.